wso2-extensions/esb-connector-msazurestorage/docs/blobs.md

 #### Uploads a blob file into the storage

 The uploadBlob operation uploads a Blob file into the storage.

+##### To upload a file as a blob

 **uploadBlob**
 ```xml